Career Development Workshops & Resources

 How would you respond to the list of interview questions in this handout?
 What examples would you give?

-After attending one of our online interview workshops, request to have a mock interview with a staff member by completing the Mock Interview Request Form.
+After attending one of our interview workshops, request to have a mock interview with a staff member by completing the Mock Interview Request Form.

 Record yourself answering questions using Interview Stream.